back to the roots

 Next: Bauwerk’s innovation with depth effect

-The colours of the True Colours Edition are applied using the novel Next technology, specifically developed by Bauwerk.
+The colours of the True Colours Edition are applied using the innovative Next technology, specifically developed by Bauwerk.
 This multi-layered coating makes the pores, structures and grading of real wood even more distinctive.
 The dark, fine, smoked tone shimmers slightly, giving the floors a wonderful depth effect.

 The True Colours Edition is manufactured at Bauwerk’s main facility in St. Margrethen.
 This means precision, high-quality processing in every detail, gentle treatment of resources and strict quality control.
 In other words: True Colours is a perfect combination of Swiss quality and fascinatingly natural colour nuances.